 Students have the right to request information from the faculty member teaching any course about how the final grade was calculated.
-If a student believes a final grade does not reflect the work completed or the level of knowledge obtained, the student may petition that grade to the Department Chair within 10 calendar days from the end of the course.
+If a student believes a final grade does not reflect the work completed or the level of knowledge obtained, the student may petition that grade to the Department Chair within 10 business days from when the grade is issued.
 Prior to that petition, however, the student must seek clarification from the faculty member of the course.